 Mumpasi Meso

-His work has won several awards, such as the award for Best International Painter at the prestigious VIII International Salon of Plastic Arts, Cia Arte Cultura 2018, in São Paulo, Brazil.
+Mumpasi’s work has been exhibited internationally in Italy, Spain, Brazil, and the Netherlands, and in 2018 he received the Best International Painter Award at the VIII International Salon of Plastic Arts, Cia Arte Cultura in São Paulo, Brazil.

 FROM OUR BLOGUE